 - Gregory Kamer, Esq., Las Vegas, partner of Kamer Zucker Abbott (State Bar appointee)

-- Jasmine Mehta, Carson City, Nevada Division of Environmental Protection, Bureau of Air Quality Planning (State Bar appointee)
+- Jasmine Mehta, Esq., Carson City, Nevada State Board of Medical Examiners (State Bar appointee)

 - Leslie Williams, Schurz, administrative assistant for Washoe County Senior Services (Governor appointee)